mhwalker/mhwalker.github.io/_posts/2020-04-14-view-from-bottom.md

 Since the Winter Olympics is every four years, and a lot of the sports are not very well publicized in the off years, a common strategy is to look at how a given country did four years ago and make your draft ranking according to that.
 That strategy might not be the best you can do, as many of the competitors will be different from four years ago, but the advantage is that the information is readily available.

 When trying to understand the quality of their senior leaders, employees face a similar challenge.
-They rarely, if ever, have the opportunity to meet the senior leaders in a small group where they can have personal interactions on which to base their opinion.
+They rarely, if ever, have the opportunity to meet the senior leaders in a small group where they can have personal interactions on which to base their opinions.
 That leaves opportunities which might be more frequent, but less valuable, including the well known all-hands meeting.

 ## The All-Hands Conundrum